 Can ABA therapy help in improving relationships for individuals with autism?

-Yes, ABA therapy can provide individuals with autism the tools they need to improve communication, emotional regulation, and social skills.
-It can also help families and partners develop effective strategies for better interaction.
+Yes.
+ABA therapy provides autistic individuals with tools to improve communication, emotional regulation, and social skills — all of which directly support relationship quality.
+It also helps partners and family members develop effective strategies for understanding and responding to autistic behavior.

-When you're in a relationship with someone on the autism spectrum, you may sometimes find yourself struggling to understand certain behaviors, such as when your autistic boyfriend appears to ignore you.
-It’s important to recognize that behaviors often associated with autism—such as social withdrawal, emotional distancing, or difficulties with communication—may not be intentional, nor are they a reflection of his feelings toward you.
+When you're in a relationship with someone on the autism spectrum, you may sometimes find yourself struggling to understand certain behaviors — such as when your autistic boyfriend appears to ignore you.
+It's important to recognize that behaviors often associated with autism — social withdrawal, emotional distancing, or difficulties with communication — may not be intentional, and they are rarely a reflection of his feelings toward you.

 Understanding Autism Spectrum Disorder (ASD)